-Emmanuelle Rosso Caponio’s chapter, « Personnifications de Rome et du pouvoir romain en Asie Mineure : quelques exemples », provides other examples of how Greek elites in the East dealt with Roman power as well as with Roman self-representations and discourses.
-Emmanuelle Rosso Caponio’s analysis focuses on political personifications associated with Roman power on three monuments and dedications : the Sebasteion of Aphrodisias, the Arch of Pergē and the foundation of C. Vibius Salutaris in Ephesus, which allow us to undertand « the specificities of Roman power as seen by the civic communities in the Greek-speaking provinces of the empire and to understand the articulation of imperial and local power ».
-The unique iconographic programme of Aphrodisias was centered on the theme of victorious war, through the representation of deities such as Ares and Athena, of victorious emperors (such as Tiberius), and Rome herself, the very incarnation of power – the name Rhōmē in Greek means force – as well as the result of victorious action.
-The Arch of Pergē, built under the Flavians, displayed statues of Artemis and Apollo, who were local deities, of Roman emperors, as well as statues of the personnification of the city of Pergē, and of Eunomia Sebastē, imperial justice and protection, a virtue closely associated with the ideal of Pax Romana, that is, with peace and prosperity.
+Emmanuelle Rosso Caponio’s chapter, « Personnifications de Rome et du pouvoir romain en Asie Mineure : quelques exemples », provides further examples of how Greek elites in the East dealt with Roman power as well as illustrating Roman self-representations and discourses.
+Emmanuelle Rosso Caponio’s analysis focuses on political personifications associated with Roman power on three monuments and dedications : the Sebasteion of Aphrodisias, the Arch of Pergē, and the foundation of C. Vibius Salutaris in Ephesus, which allow us to understand « the specificities of Roman power as seen by the civic communities in the Greek-speaking provinces of the empire and to understand the articulation of imperial and local power ».
+The unique iconographic programme of Aphrodisias revolved around the theme of victorious war, through the representation of deities such as Ares and Athena, of victorious emperors (such as Tiberius), and of Rome herself, the very incarnation of power – the name Rhōmē in Greek means force – as well as referring to the result of victorious action.
+The Arch of Pergē, built under the Flavians, featured statues of the local deities Artemis and Apollo, of Roman emperors, as well as statues of the personified city of Pergē, and of Eunomia Sebastē, imperial justice and protection, a virtue closely associated with the ideal of Pax Romana, that is, with peace and prosperity.
 In the case of the donation of C. Vibius Salutaris in Ephesus, we are dealing with the creation of a ritualized procession from and to the temple of Artemis, which featured statues of the gods, of members of the imperial family, of personifications of both local and Roman institutions or political groups (such as the Senate, the Roman people, and the equestrian order for Rome ; the Boulē, the Gerousia, the Ephebeia in the case of Ephesus), as well as a statue of an imperial virtue, Sebastē Homonoia Chrysophoros, the equivalent of Concordia Augusta.
-In this case the organisation of the city and that of the empire are represented as parallel, and the organization of the procession reflects an effort to conceptualize the relationship between Roman institutions and local authorities.
-In the donation of C. Vibius Salutaris, the main cause of Roman hegemony and its durability thus lies in the complementary character of the local and Roman institutional frameworks.
-The celebration of imperial virtues had no Hellenistic precedent – there was no cult of the virtues of the Hellenistic kings ; it was originally a Latin practice.
-The three examples studied here display a great faithfulness to the messages emanating from the imperial power itself.
-The personifications of Roman imperial virtues, benefits and institutions contributed to build an ideal representation of Roman rule and power, which was also the visual equivalent of a literary miroir au prince.
+In this case, the organisation of the city and that of the empire are represented as parallel, the organization of the procession reflecting an effort to conceptualize the relationship between Roman institutions and local authorities.
+In the donation of C. Vibius Salutaris, the main rationale offered for the endurance of Roman hegemony is the complementary relationship between local and Roman institutional frameworks.
+The celebration of imperial virtues had no Hellenistic precedent – there was no cult of the virtues of the Hellenistic kings ; it was an original Latin practice.
+The three examples studied here demonstrate the significant loyalty to messages emanating from the sources imperial power itself.
+The personifications of Roman imperial virtues, benefits, and institutions combined to create an ideal representation of Roman rule and power, which was also the visual equivalent of a literary miroir au prince.